Last Updated on February 28, 2023

 First, however, three events still awaited us in Kenya, all in Nairobi.

 The first was the Karen Blixen Museum, the former home of the author of “Out of Africa.”
-Whether a fan of the film or not, you’ll likely find the museum interesting.
-The house and grounds are lovely, and the background given by the guides is quite interesting and intriguing.
+Whether you are a fan of the film or not, you’ll likely find the museum fascinating.
+The house and grounds are lovely, and the background given by the guides is both interesting and intriguing.

-The second, however, the Langata Giraffe Center, was over-the-top.
+However, the second, the Langata Giraffe Center, was over-the-top.
 The Giraffe Center protects the Rothschild’s Giraffe, which is near extinction in western Kenya.

-Making the news better is that at the center you can hand-feed the giraffes from a raised wooden structure.
+Making the news better is that you can hand-feed the giraffes from a raised wooden structure at the center.
 You can even hug one.
 And kiss one, which I can tell you from personal experience, is quite an experience.